In This Article:

 We all know what it’s like to have neck pain, whether it’s from helping a friend move furniture into their new place or just waking up one day with a stiff neck.

+Over-the-counter medications.
 Your medicine cabinet probably already has a pain reliever that can help.
-A few examples that might reduce neck pain include acetaminophen (such as Tylenol), aspirin (such as Bayer or Excederin), and ibuprofen (such as Advil or Motrin).
-But even for nonprescription medications, remember to read drug labels carefully and follow directions to avoid potentially serious side effects.
-If you can, it’s ideal to find neck pain relief without taking a medication.
+A few examples that might reduce neck pain include acetaminophen (such as Tylenol), aspirin (such as Bayer or Excedrin), and ibuprofen (such as Advil or Motrin).
+But even for non-prescription medications, remember to read drug labels carefully and follow directions to avoid potentially serious side effects.
+If you can, it’s ideal to find neck pain relief without taking medication.